ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

 }
 ```

-To minimize current and future refactoring, this trait is also implimented onto
+To minimize current and future refactoring, this trait is also implemented onto
 Asset Registry as it acts as an interface for Currency Factory.

 ### Function `multi_existential_deposits`